 Inside, you have an Avago sensor with a sensitivity range of 200 to 16,400 DPI, and Omron switches to keep the clicks consistent and make sure the mouse is durable.
 You also have the eight 2.4g weights that you can install inside the mouse to alter the weight.

-If you’re looking for the best ergonomic gaming mouse on a budget, there’s nothing better than the UtechSmart Venus, especially if you don’t need a high-end brand.
+If you’re on a budget, there’s nothing better than the UtechSmart Venus, especially if you don’t need a high-end brand.

 Razer Naga Trinity

 The Naga has always been Razer’s go-to ergonomic MMO mouse, and the Trinity is no exception.
 With three side plate options and a host of various button configurations, it’s a great pick for users who want a lot of buttons and don’t mind paying a bit more.

 The panels come with either two, six or twelve buttons, and which one you go for depends on your needs.
 They’re easily changeable, and all the buttons feel really good.
 The mouse remains comfortable regardless of the panel you have installed.